qnap-dev/qnap-qiot-sdks/README.md

 In addition to the language SDKs, this repository ([qnap-qiot-sdks](https://github.com/qnap-dev/qnap-qiot-sdks)) contains the following folders:

-### /build

-This folder contains various build scripts to build the libraries.

 ### /doc

 This folder contains the following documents that are relevant to all the language SDKs:

--  How to set up your device environment and define your device's sensor then send the data to QIoT container services.
+-  How to set up your device environment and define your device's sensor then send the data to QIoT Suite.
-- (Coming soon) Set up QIoT container describes how to configure your QNAP QIoT container service.
-- (Coming soon) Manage QIoT container describes how to provision devices in your QNAP QIoT container service.
-- FAQ contains frequently asked questions about the SDKs and libraries.
-- (Coming soon) OS Platforms and hardware compatibility describes the SDK compatibility with different OS platforms as well as specific device configurations.

 ### /tools(Coming soon)